 The surface command creates and displays molecular surfaces, either atomically detailed solvent-excluded surfaces (default) or lower-resolution Gaussian surfaces.
-See also: surface operations, show, preset, color, measure, sym, volume, volume operations, Actions menu, chain colors, Molecule Display icons:
+See also: surface operations, per-model clipping, show, preset, color, measure, sym, volume, volume operations, Actions menu, chain colors, Molecule Display icons:

 |Image courtesy of Sebastian Daberdaku|

 By default, the surfaces are made to enclose only the residues in biopolymer chains, grouped by chain ID.
 Typically, this gives a separate molecular surface for each peptide or nucleic acid chain, and specifying a subset of the atoms in the chain will show/hide their patches within the context of the entire chain; for example, no patches will be shown for atoms that are completely buried inside the chain.

 The surface showPatches command applies to pre-existing surfaces only, whereas surface (without showPatches) creates a new molecular surface as needed.
 However, if the intent is to switch between surface types (SES and GS) or to create a new surface with default parameters, closing an existing surface first is recommended, otherwise some of its settings may be retained.
 The surface close command removes the molecular surface models specified directly by model number, or all molecular surface models that enclose any of the specified atoms.
 The command ~surface is the same as surface hidePatches.

 Surface display style (solid, mesh, or dot) can be adjusted with surface style.